ShaneCurcuru/slides/apachecon/WhoPaysForFoundations-ApacheConAtHome2021.md

 ]

 ???
-Obviously, just using Open Source doesn't cost anything - what we're talking about here is building projects.

-Hopefully we all realize that the 'paying' part - as in money - is only one part of how open source software actually gets created and maintained.
+Hopefully we all realize that the 'paying' part - as in money - is only a small part of how open source software actually gets created and **maintained**.
 Sure, there are plenty of examples of companies or grant funders providing cash sponsorships for major projects, or running events or providing CI and cloud services to open source projects.

 But the more important impact **from the project perspective** are the actual contributions of **work**.
 All the code submitted, all the bugs reported - or bugs fixed!
 All the help and support offered to other users - who then become contributors in the ecosystem.
 While all these contributions aren't necessarily a result of cash payment somewhere, they are certainly related the key way that individual projects grow: by growing their code and community.
 The fact that individuals may contribute **as part of their paid dayjob** often obscures which work is "paid" or not.

-I have a theory about which half is important: contributions.
+I have a theory about how much of this work is from individuals versus companies.

 ---